shadeed/rtl-styling/posts/rtl-styling.md

 ![](../../img/css-logical-margin.png)

-The margin on the right side of the avatar needs to be logical, so I used the `margin-inline-start` for that purpose.
+The margin on the right side of this icon needs to be logical, so we’ll use `margin-inline-start` for that.

 ```css
 .page-header__avatar {